Cowanlab/airrship/docs/data.md

 AIRRSHIP uses various input data in order to accurately replicate real repertoires.
 If desired, an alternative data directory can be specified.
 Files in this directory must follow the format of the included data, including exactly matching headers and column order, and be named in the same manner.

+## Scripts for producing input files

+A selection of scripts are in included in the scripts folder on Github and can be used to process AIRR TSV files into the required formats for AIRRSHIP input.

+Each reference file requires that certain AIRR-C format columns are present - to produce all reference files, the following columns must be included in your input: sequence,sequence_alignment, germline_alignment, fwr1, fwr2, fwr3, cdr1, cdr2, cdr3, v_call, d_call, j_call, np1_length, np2_length, v_sequence_end, d_sequence_start, j_sequence_start.
+You must also provide paths to IMGT V and D allele FASTA files when calculating trimming metrics.
+Help for each script can be accessed using create_[]_files.py -h.

+These scripts apply very limited pre-processing to the provided sequences to allow for flexibility and will only drop sequences that contain missing values for required columns.
+The user may wish to filter to only productive sequences in advance.
+Some scripts allow the specification of a group column.
+In these cases this column will be used to group sequences by each unique level of this column and the resulting metrics will be averaged.
+Otherwise metrics are calculated from the provided file as a whole, treating every sequence equally.

+Details of the input files and the scripts that can be used to process them are included below.

 ## IMGT alleles

 Germline VDJ alleles in FASTA format with IMGT headers.
 Only alleles that are marked as F (functional) or ORF (open reading frame) will be used for sequence generation: